James Crabtree

 “A colorful and revealing portrait of the rise of India’s new billionaire class in a radically unequal society.”

-In November 2018, it was named Business Book of the Year at the Tata Literature Live awards in Mumbai.
+The book was named Business Book of the Year at the Tata Literature Live

 It was also named one of Amazon’s top 100 books of 2018.